abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

-In our previous blog we discussed about the ApiVersioms api request and responses, in this blog we will be covering describe topics request and responses in detail.
+In our [previous blog post](/apache_kafka_from_scratch_part_1), we explored API Versions request and response structure.
+This time, we'll delve into the details of the Describe Topics API, including how to handle its requests and responses.

-## Adding Describe Topics Api to ApiVersions response
+## Enhancing the API Versions Response with Describe Topics API

-- The ApiKey for a describe topics is 75
-- The min and max version of request/response for this API is 0.

-Now lets modify our already existing ApiVersions request handler to include describe topics api details.
+To begin with, the Describe Topics API has an ApiKey of 75.
+Both the minimum and maximum version of the request/response supported for this API is 0.
+Let's update our existing ApiVersions request handler to incorporate details for the Describe Topics API.

-First we move all constants to a new file.
+First, let's extract constants into a new constants.js file:
 ```javascript
 export const API_KEY_VERSIONS = [...Array(5).keys()];